Bhupendrachouhan19/Marketplace-for-Local-Restaurant-Owners/readme.md

 ### What is Redux?

-Redux is an open-source Javascript library, which is used for state management in an a.
+1) Redux is an open-source Javascript library, which is used for state management in an a.

-Redux stores the entire state of the application in a single immutable object called the "store" or "Redux-store" and state changes are managed through actions and reducers.
+2) Redux stores the entire state of the application in a single immutable object called the "store" or "Redux-store" and state changes are managed through actions and reducers.

-**Actions** describe what happened, and **reducers** specify how the state should change in response to those actions.
+3) **Actions** describe what happened, and **reducers** specify how the state should change in response to those actions.
 This unidirectional flow of data makes it easier to understand and manage the application's state.

+4) React (works on UI Layer), while
+5) Redux (works on Data Layer)

 ### Redux Libraries and their usecase?